Code2021X/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+sum1.irv: ((mov-lit r0 5) (mov-lit r1 8) (mov-lit r2 0) (add r2 r1) (add r2 r0) (print r2))
+sum0.irv: ((mov-lit r0 5) (mov-lit r1 8) (mov-lit r2 0) (add r2 r1) (add r2 r0) (print r2))
+zero.irv: ((mov-lit r0 0) (print r0))

+IR-Virtual is a simplified form of code used by compilers to help make programs work on different types of computers without needing specific adjustments for each one.
+Unlike x86 assembly, which is closely tied to specific types of processors, IR-Virtual is more general and can be adapted more easily to various systems.
+This makes it useful for optimizing and transforming code in a broad way without getting stuck by the details of the hardware.
+However, because it is a more abstract form of code, it might not always take full advantage of the unique features of specific hardware as effectively as x86 assembly can.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs